yezkez10/tp/docs/UserGuide.md

 * Upcoming date of this new appointment must be included.
 * `DATETIME` is in the format dd-MM-yyyy HH:mm e.g. 01-01-2024 12:00.
 * `DATETIME` must be a date after the **current** time
+* There can only be 1 appointment per timeslot, regardless of which doctor the appointment is associated to. i.e. 2 doctors cannot have appointments on the same timeslot.
+This is a known issue and is included in our future implementations
 * An appointment must have all fields to work.
 For example, `add appt`, `add appt /for 3`, `add appt /on 2023-09-17` will not work as they have missing fields.

 Examples: